Todd County, Minnesota

 Todd County is a county in the central part of the U.S. state of Minnesota.
 As of the 2020 census, the population was 25,262.
 Its county seat is Long Prairie.

 History

 The county was created by the Minnesota Territorial legislature on February 20, 1855, although the county government was not organized until January 1, 1867, with Long Prairie as the county seat.
 It was named for John Blair Smith Todd, who was a delegate from Dakota Territory to the United States House of Representatives, and general in the Union Army during the American Civil War.

+In 1976 the Todd County Bicentennial Commission compiled an extensive history of the County in a 316 page spiral bound book.
+The book includes histories of Todd County Villages, townships, and forgotten post offices, among other items.